-Meet Mr Barlow from Salem’s Lot
+Meeting Mr Barlow from Salem’s Lot

 THAT WAS IT!!!

-James Mason played Mr Straker, who was Mr Barlow’s keeper.
-He lived in the old Marsten house and owned an antiques shop within Salem’s Lot.
-Mr Straker had a screw loose to keep a vampire like him.
+James Mason plays Mr Straker, who was Mr Barlow’s keeper.
+He lives in the old Marsten house and owns an antique shop within Salem’s Lot.
+Mr Straker has most definitely got a screw loose to keep a vampire like him.